ChrisMalnick/xx3dsfml/README.md

 Installing xx3dsfml is as simple as compiling the xx3dsfml.cpp code.
 A Makefile is provided with the following functionality:

 1. `make`:                    This will generate the executable.
-If it's the first time building the application, calling `make download_ftd3xx` first is required.
 2. `make clean`:              This will clean the build artifacts.
-3. `make download_ftd3xx`:    This will download the D3XX driver in the folder.
-Required to build.
-3. `make remove_ftd3xx`:      This will remove the D3XX driver in the folder, if present.
 3. `make install`:            This will install the executable as a systemwide command, which can be called using `xx3dsfml` in the terminal from any directory.
 4. `make uninstall`:          This will remove the systemwide executable.